emadow/mailspring-avatars/README.md

 ## Avatars for Mailspring

-Simple, naive implementation of Avatars in the Message List.
+Simple, naive implementation of Avatars in the Message List.<br>
+Add avatar before each email you receive, no more, no less !<br>
 No caching, might do a lot of image requests.

-This was adapted from N1-avatars https://github.com/unity/n1-avatars.
-Thank you @unity for the work!
+Fork of [emadow](https://github.com/emadow/mailspring-avatars) project, thanks for his work !<br>

 ![Screenshot](screenshot.png)

 ## Installing

 1. [Grab the latest release](https://github.com/Striffly/mailspring-avatars/releases)
-1. Extract Mailspring-Avatars and load Mailspring
+2. Extract Mailspring-Avatars and load Mailspring
-1. From the menu, select `Developer > Install a Package Manually...` from the dialog, choose the directory of this plugin to install it
+3. From the menu, select `Developer > Install a Package Manually...` from the dialog, choose the directory of this plugin to install it

 ## Contribute